Frequently Asked Questions

 Refer to UNHCR's Projected Global Resettlement Needs for further details:

-Approved community organisations must meet a number of requirements to become part of the programme.
+Approved community organisations must meet several requirements to become part of the programme.
 The criteria are in place to ensure organisations are prepared to support refugees with a range of core needs, from housing and accommodation to providing connections to healthcare, schooling, training and employment opportunities and community groups.

 INZ will have a direct relationship and continue to work with Approved Sponsors as well as HOST International Aotearoa (HOST) as the umbrella organisation for the programme, to ensure these needs are met throughout the full two years of the programme.

-HOST International Aotearoa is partnering with Immigration New Zealand to deliver the Community Refugee Sponsorship programme, and will provide coaching and support to community organisations throughout their journey.
+HOST is partnering with Immigration New Zealand to deliver the Community Refugee Sponsorship programme, and will provide coaching and support to community organisations throughout their journey.

 Further information can be found on the Get Involved page.